simonmcho/gilded-rose-kata/README.md

 ### But how was it refactored?
 Good question.
 At first, I attempted to be a genius coding wizard, emptied the RAM in my brain, and after a quick glance at the instructions, wrote some pseudo code that I *thought* would work.
 That was a mistake, because the nested conditional hell that I dove myself into was an adventure not for the weak-hearted.
 Alas, I thought back to real scenarios where I experienced something similar, both mentally and emotionally.

 To have an evidence-based refactoring approach, I decided to write unit tests first.
 Writing unit tests can be tricky because 100% coverage doesn't mean much if it doesn't test the integrity of the app/function.
+So once I wrote good test cases, I would run the tests, made sure they all passed with the original code, then started refactoring it based on each test case I wrote.

 I left my thought-process via comments in the unit test for [`gilded-rose.spec.ts`](./test/gilded-rose.spec.ts), and these comments should be deleted.
 It is based on the business requirements as well as cross-referencing the original code.
 This helped me understand the goals of each known item.